mesosphere/dcos-docs-site/pages/1.13/developing-services/index.md

 # <a name="universe"></a>Package Repositories

-The DC/OS Catalog contains all of the services that are installable on DC/OS.
-For more information on DC/OS Catalog, see the [GitHub Catalog repository](https://github.com/mesosphere/universe).
-Our general recommendation is to use the DC/OS CLI rather than the DC/OS web interface throughout the process of creating a package for the Catalog.
+The DC/OS {{ model.packageRepo }} contains all of the services that are installable on DC/OS.
+For more information on DC/OS {{ model.packageRepo }}, see the [GitHub {{ model.packageRepo }} repository](https://github.com/mesosphere/universe).
+Our general recommendation is to use the DC/OS CLI rather than the DC/OS web interface throughout the process of creating a package for the {{ model.packageRepo }}.

 All packaged services are required to meet a certain standard as defined by Mesosphere.
-For details on submitting a DC/OS service, see [Getting Started with Catalog](https://github.com/mesosphere/universe/blob/version-3.x/docs/tutorial/GetStarted.md).
+For details on submitting a DC/OS service, see [Getting Started with {{ model.packageRepo }}](https://github.com/mesosphere/universe/blob/version-3.x/docs/tutorial/GetStarted.md).

 # DC/OS service structure

-Each DC/OS service in the Catalog repo is comprised of JSON configuration files.
+Each DC/OS service in the {{ model.packageRepo }} repo is comprised of JSON configuration files.
 These files are used create the packages that are installed on DC/OS.

 | Filename               | Description                                                                                              | Required |
 |------------------------|----------------------------------------------------------------------------------------------------------|----------|